skinny85/specnaz/src/examples/specnaz-custom-dsl-example/Readme.md

 This means that you can create your own Domain-Specific Languages (DSLs) for writing tests if the default one does not fit your needs.

+**Note**: custom DSLs are only supported when using JUnit as the execution engine.

 This project shows a simple example of implementing a Given-When-Then test DSL.
 The code is in [src/main/java/org/specnaz/examples/custom_dsl/given_when_then](src/main/java/org/specnaz/examples/custom_dsl/given_when_then), and [src/test/java](src/test/java) shows a sample usage.